• Skip to primary navigation

 How Forensic Evidence can be Retrieved Through Crime Scene Investigation: ‘The Camden Ripper’ (Part 1)

-Sarah Thirkell, CSI Consultant and Forensic Trainer at Alecto Forensics, featured on Channel 5’s true crime documentary series Killer at the Crime Scene, which explores the modern forensic techniques that helped solve some of the UK’s most high-profile murders.
+On Channel 5’s true crime documentary series Killer at the Crime Scene, experts explore the modern forensic techniques that helped solve some of the UK’s most high-profile murders.
 Episode 1 uncovered the forensic strategies used by the police and forensic teams to catch Anthony Hardy, a British serial killer dubbed ‘The Camden Ripper’ for murdering and dismembering some of his victims.

 [Read more…] about How Forensic Evidence can be Retrieved Through Crime Scene Investigation: ‘The Camden Ripper’ (Part 1)